- This event has passed.

 Register here and zoom link will be sent on the day of the event

-This experimental concept studio class will demonstrate different ways to assemble, collect and identify aspects from the everyday as material for creating visual and written narratives.
+Over the course of 6 weeks, this experimental concept studio class will demonstrate different ways to assemble, collect and identify aspects from the everyday as material for creating visual and written narratives.
 This class will explore chance and choice, collaboration, materiality, site specificity, and the symbolism of objects as themes to creating with different media.

 Class capacity: 20